abapGit/abapGit/docs/guide-ssl-setup.md

 ##### Then continue here #####
 1. Install the certificates in STRUST transaction:
 * Click on the Change button
-* Open "SSL System Client SSL Client (Anonymous)" folder
+* Open "SSL client Client SSL Client (Anonymous)" folder
 * In the third box, Certificate, click on the bottom-left button "Import certificate" and "Add to certificate list".
 * Upload all the downloaded certificates
 * Save